progowski/log-chainify/README.md

 # LogChainify - The Seamless Log Correlation Toolbox in event driven architecture
-LogChainify is an open-source package designed to provide a seamless and efficient solution for managing logs with causation IDs and correlation IDs.
-With LogChainify, you can easily trace and correlate logs across different components and systems, gaining valuable insights into the flow and relationships of your distributed applications.
+Are you struggling to effectively manage and correlate logs in your distributed applications?
+Introducing LogChainify, an ambitious open-source project aimed at providing a seamless and efficient solution for log correlation in event-driven architectures.

 # Events in event driven architecture
 In Event-Driven Architecture, Event ID, Correlation ID, and Causation ID play a crucial role in tracking and